Skip to main content

 • Research Question/Hypothesis

-In adults with acute myocardial infarction and haemoglobin 7–10 g/dL, is a restrictive transfusion strategy (trigger ≤8 g/dL; target 8–10 g/dL) non-inferior to a liberal strategy (trigger ≤10 g/dL; target >10 g/dL) for 30-day major adverse cardiovascular events?
+• In patients with AMI and anaemia (haemoglobin 7–10 g/dL), is a restrictive red-cell transfusion strategy non-inferior to a liberal strategy for 30-day major adverse cardiovascular events (MACE)?

 • Why This Matters